 Internet security, computer protection, cyber threats . photo credit: Fireofheart

-Financial fraud targeting older adults is on the rise, and tech support scams are among the the trickiest and most widespread.
-Variations of these scams have been around for years, but fraudsters continue to find new victims.
+Financial fraud targeting older adults is on the rise — and tech support scams are some of the trickiest and most widespread.
+Variations of these scams have been around for years, but scammers continue to find new victims.

-No matter what kind of device you use — computer, tablet or smartphone —, you may be targeted by a tech support scam.
-The scam most commonly occurs when you receive an unsolicited phone call or a pop-up window appears stating that you have a virus on your computer and it needs to be fixed immediately.
+No matter what kind of device you use — computer, tablet or smartphone — you could be targeted by a tech support scam.
+The scam most often comes in the form of an unsolicited phone call or a pop-up window, warning you that your computer has a virus and needs to be fixed immediately.

 The caller may try to sell you software to fix the supposed problem.
-The software could be worthless or available elsewhere for free, or it could be malware — malicious software designed to give fraudsters access to your computer and your personal information.
+The software could be worthless or available somewhere else for free, or it could be malware — malicious software designed to give fraudsters access to your computer and your personal information.

 The pop-up window usually directs you to click on a link that will automatically download malware onto your device, or to call a number that turns out to be connecting you with a scammer.

-To protect yourself and your family members who may share your devices, make sure you know how to RECOGNIZE the scam, when to REFUSE it and where to REPORT it.
+To protect yourself and any family members who may share your devices, make sure you know how to RECOGNIZE tech support scams, how to REFUSE them and where to REPORT them.

 Remember: Legitimate tech companies and their affiliates NEVER make unsolicited support calls.

-Example: You are surfing the internet and inadvertently click on a link that generates a few pop-up windows in your browser.
+Example: You are surfing the internet and accidentally click on a link that generates a few pop-up windows in your browser.
 One of the pop-ups says, “WARNING!!!
 Your Computer Is Infected.”
-You try and close the pop-up but there is no “CLOSE” button or no “X” in the upper right-hand corner.
+You try to close the pop-up, but there is no “CLOSE” button or “X” in the upper right-hand corner.
 The pop-up instructs you to call a support number to fix the problem.
-You call the number and it is “Microsoft affiliate” TECHelp123+ who will help you with the virus.
+You call the number and are connected to “Microsoft affiliate” TECHelp123+, who will help you with the virus.